bencan1a/space_hulk_game/memory-bank/activeContext.md

   - `@crew`: Denotes the method that returns the Crew object.
   - `@before_kickoff`: (Optional) Marks a method to be executed before the crew starts.
   - `@after_kickoff`: (Optional) Marks a method to be executed after the crew finishes.
+- **Critical CrewAI naming requirement**: Method names decorated with `@agent` or `@task` must **exactly match** the corresponding names in the YAML configuration files.
+Using snake_case for methods but PascalCase in YAML causes mapping errors.
+- Proper YAML configuration loading is essential for CrewAI to function correctly:
+  - YAML files need to be loaded explicitly, not just referenced as strings
+  - Relative paths should be resolved using absolute path calculations

 ## Implementation Results